 It was when Charlie Chaplin was looking at a photo showing a long line of prospectors in Klondyke that he was inspired to make a movie about the great Gold Rush.
 He rarely had complete stories written when he started shooting a film, but now he seemed to spend more time on the script.
-The results became a personal favorite of his as well as one of the most impressive silent pictures ever made.
+The final results became a personal favorite of his as well as one of the most impressive silent pictures ever made.

 The Tramp (Chaplin) is in Alaska, trying his luck as a gold digger.
 A storm forces him into a cabin along with a fellow prospector, Big Jim McKay (Mack Swain), but another man, Larson (Tom Murray), has already hunkered down in there.
-The three men fight over the cabin, but they eventually agree to share it.
+The three men fight over the cabin, but eventually agree to share it.
 There is no food however and they cut cards for who should brave the storm and find something to eat.
 Larson loses, heads outdoors and finds what he’s looking for… but has no intention to bring food back to the cabin.

 In the meantime, Big Jim is having hunger hallucinations and pictures the Tramp as a huge turkey.
 He picks up an axe but the Tramp manages to defuse the situation.
 Their problem is eventually solved, but when they leave the cabin and part ways new challenges await both of them.

 Hunger, poverty and broken hearts.
 That’s the stuff of comedy in Chaplin’s world and rarely have these horrors been portrayed to such memorable effect as in this film.
 The most famous scene is the one where the Tramp cooks his right shoe.
 He may know that it’s basically inedible, but there’s every reason to try to fool your mind and stomach into believing that it’s a delicacy; the shoe is prepared with love, seasoned and served as a proper meal on a plate and eaten with a fork and a knife, nails removed as if they’re fish bones.